infonl/info-techradar/radar/2022-12-05/tailwind-css.md

 ---

 <a href="https://tailwindcss.com/">Tailwind CSS</a> is our preferred CSS framework.
 It helps us to manage CSS efficiently, also on more complex projects.

+Most often we prefer to use Tailwind CSS over Chakra, but this does depend on the specific needs of a project.